-Profit growth for Standard & Poor's 500 companies now is expected to have increased just 0.9 percent in the first quarter from a year ago, down from a January 1 forecast for 6.5 percent growth, Thomson Reuters data showed.
+Profit growth for Standard & Poor's 500 companies now is projected at just 0.9 percent in the first quarter from a year ago, down from a January 1 forecast for 6.5 percent growth, Thomson Reuters data showed.

-In the coming week, 54 S&P 500 companies are scheduled to report first-quarter earnings.
-In comparison, 29 companies in the S&P 500 had reported results through Friday.
+This week, 54 S&P 500 companies are scheduled to report first-quarter earnings, compared with 29 last week.

-Wall Street will get more readings on the U.S. economy in the coming week, with retail sales on Monday, the Consumer Price Index on Tuesday, U.S. housing starts and industrial output on Wednesday and the Federal Reserve Bank of Philadelphia's business activity index on Thursday.
-The latest weekly initial jobless claims will also be released on Thursday.
+The economic calendar will include retail sales on Monday, the Consumer Price Index on Tuesday, U.S. housing starts and industrial output on Wednesday and the Federal Reserve Bank of Philadelphia's business activity index on Thursday.
+The latest weekly initial jobless claims will also come out on Thursday.

-This flurry of numbers will come during a four-day week.
+Wall Street will face this flurry of numbers during a four-day week.
 The U.S. stock market will be closed for Good Friday.

 BLUE CHIPS BACK IN STYLE

-A move into blue chips is one trend emerging after the market's slide, which pushed the Nasdaq on Friday to a close below 4,000 for the first time since February 3.
+A move into blue chips is one trend emerging after the market's slide, which pushed the Nasdaq down on Friday to close below 4,000 for the first time since February 3.

 "You've seen small caps dominate," Jacobsen said, referring to some of Wall Street's one-time darlings.
 "We're going to begin to see large caps dominate now as people shift more from these high-beta plays to quality."

-Despite the selloff, data so far showed that investors are still pouring money into stocks.
+Despite the selloff, investors are still pouring money into stocks.

 Investors in U.S.-based funds put $8.9 billion into stock funds in the week ended April 9, the biggest net inflows in four weeks.
 At the same time, funds that mostly hold U.S. Treasuries reported outflows for the first time in four weeks, according to data from Thomson Reuters' Lipper service on Thursday.

 Yet biotechs have been slammed.
-The Nasdaq biotechnology index (^NBI) has fallen for the seventh straight week.
+The Nasdaq biotechnology index (^NBI) fell for the seventh straight week.
 The biotech index is down about 21 percent from its record closing high on February 25.
-The last time it fell for seven straight weeks was in the summer of 1998.
+The last time it slid for seven straight weeks was in the summer of 1998.